-	I know that the road conditions keep changing but still I feel that knowing about such road conditions in Ladakh is extremely critical.
-You can make critical and informed decisions such as whether you should take your own car on a Leh Ladakh self drive trip or should you take a small car to Ladakh like a sedan or hatchback or should you have a 4×4 vehicle on your Ladakh road trip.
-Thus, if one knows the road conditions in advance, it might be really helpful in deciding on such factors.
+I know that the road conditions keep changing, but still, I feel that knowing about such road conditions in Ladakh is extremely critical.
+You can make critical and informed decisions such as whether you should take your car on a Leh Ladakh self-drive trip or should you take a small car to Ladakh like a sedan or hatchback, or should you have a 4×4 vehicle on your Ladakh road trip.
+Thus, if one knows the road conditions in advance, it might be beneficial in deciding on such factors.

 Index of Ladakh Road Conditions

-For each and every route sections elaborated below, I will suggest car types with difficulty level as Easy, Manageable, Tough, Very Tough, Car Killer.
+For each and every route section elaborated below, I will suggest car types with difficulty level as Easy, Manageable, Tough, Very Tough, Car Killer.

 PLEASE DO NOT take it literally especially when driving small cars to Ladakh as Sedans and Hatchbacks.
 Even, if it is mentioned that route is manageable for Sedans and Hatchbacks, you still have to drive with extreme caution and care.
 Hence, the seven tips mentioned in the article above will help you too on your Leh Ladakh road trip by car.